HARDDRIVE-BY: Subnautica Below ZeroThe Dark Herald

 But there were also new liabilities.

 There were some attempts at humor but it was mostly of the Dilbert variety.
 The little stories of the people who died in the first game were replaced with the troubles of corporate worker drones, who are still alive.
-The Hollywood diversity and inclusion quotas were met.
 The hero of the story is a heroine with a rather irritatingly self-righteous tone of voice.
 Since she speaks you can’t immerse yourself in her story the same way you could with Riley.
 It’s her story but in the first story, it was really yours.
 Robin made the decision to come to this planet, Riley was the more sympathetic character since he had no choice about being there.

-While Below Zero has several improvements over its predecessor, the narrative is nowhere near as tight.
+While Below Zero has several improvements over its predecessor, the narrative is nowhere near as immersive.
 And the difficulty is set permanently on Game Journalist Mode.
 It is a much easier game.

 Is it worth playing?